AndrewDongminYoo/docs-trunk-io-ko/ci-analytics/setup/jenkins.md

----
-description: How to integrate Trunk CI Analytics with Jenkins CI/CD
----

 # Jenkins

+How to integrate Trunk CI Analytics with Jenkins CI/CD.

 ## Compatibility